binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 * [MS Network Threats and Countermeasures](https://msdn.microsoft.com/en-us/library/ff648641.aspx#c02618429_006)

 Most types of security exploitation have a network involved somewhere.
 Reconnaissance generally utilises the internet at a minimum.
 [Application security](#web-applications) generally requires a network in order to access the target application(s).
 [Cloud security](#cloud) similarly depends on a network in order to access the target resources.
-Social Engineering as discussed in [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers) leverage's a network of people in order to access the human target.
+Social Engineering as discussed in [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers) leverages a network of people in order to access the human target.
 Even physical security (also discussed in [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers)) often involves different types of networks.
 When we think of networks, try not to be constrained to computer networks.

 _Todo_: Add SER interview for Network Security